argrelay/argrelay/readme.md

 <a name="argrelay-about"></a>
 # What's this?

-A tool to provide object selector (structured data search filter) for command line interface (CLI).
+A tool to provide object selector (structured data search filter) for command line interface (CLI):
+*   User select objects via "enum language" using tags|labels|keywords which belong to one of the `enum` sets.
+*   The `enum` sets are dynamically composed of all the objects property values within user data.
+*   Fuzzy-search (yet easily predictable) is achieved by:
+    *   relying on rare intersection between `enum` sets
+    *   allowing unordered args (using priorities to resolve arg type in case `enum` sets intersect)

+Wrapping any command by `argrelay`:
-This naturally enables contextual Tab-auto-completion in Bash shell by wrapping any command.
+*   naturally enables contextual auto-completion in Bash shell (see `Tab` hotkey below)
+*   provides generic help and navigation (see `Alt+Shift+Q` hotkey below)

-<a name="argrelay-general-idea"></a>
+<a name="argrelay-general-problem"></a>
-# General idea
+# General problem

 | GUI                                                                         | CLI                                        |
 |-----------------------------------------------------------------------------|--------------------------------------------|